w3f/PSPs/psp-1.md

 The auction will finalize when anyone submits a request to finalize auction after the auction closing date.

-The recorded highest bidder will take the domain and register it new with the new price and have it for one year.
+The recorded highest bidder will take the domain and register it with the new price and have it for one year.

 ## Name Syntax